• Sites

 flametree

 A fun R package for generative art.
 It makes cute little cartoon trees using iterated function systems.
 That’s all it does, but I like it.
+In retrospect I don’t know why I sent it to CRAN but… it’s there and it’s not creating problems so… cool.

 docs repo cran